lyz-code/repository-orm/docs/index.md

 But the following disadvantages:

 * An ORM already buys you some decoupling.
-Changing foreign keys might be hard, but it should be pretty easy to swap between MySQL and Postres if you ever need to.
+Changing foreign keys might be hard, but it should be pretty easy to swap between MySQL and PostgreSQL if you ever need to.
 * Maintaining ORM mappings by hand requires extra work and extra code.
 * An extra layer of abstraction is introduced, and although we may hope it will